Where the Rain Falls

 Can understanding rain enable change?

-Where the Rain Falls is a three-year programme of research, advocacy, and adaptation activities on changing weather patterns, hunger and human mobility.
+Where the Rain Falls was a three-year programme of research, advocacy, and adaptation activities on changing weather patterns, hunger and human mobility.

 The Where the Rain Falls study sheds light on the circumstances under which poor and vulnerable populations use migration as a risk management strategy in response to threats to their livelihood and reveals the conditions that can facilitate or hinder their ability to make an informed, free choice to stay or to move.